zportman/GBIF_Analyzer/README.md

 # GBIF_Analyzer
 Analyze some GBIF bee data for funzies

 This is a thing I did in order to take a deeper dive into the data from the paper "Worldwide occurrence records suggest a global decline in bee species richness" by Zattara and Aizen, published in the journal One Earth.
+Link to paper: https://www.cell.com/one-earth/pdfExtended/S2590-3322(20)30651-5

 In order for this code to work, you need the data from https://www.gbif.org/occurrence/download/0058082-200221144449610 which is used as the input for GBIF-reader.py